Reveal-Energy-Services/orchid-python-api/README.md

 This project defines the implementation of the Python API for Orchid*.

-(*Orchid in a mark of Revel Energy Services.
+(*Orchid is a mark of Revel Energy Services.
 Inc.)

 Specifically, the `orchid` package exposes the Orchid API to Python applications and to the Python REPL.